ajaykarwal/ajaykarwal-v6/_posts/2019-04-01-uninstall-node-and-install-nvm.md

 Rather than messing with permissions of your global `/node_modules/` folder, you can install [Node Version Manager](https://github.com/creationix/nvm) to install multiple versions of Node, but more importantly you can now install packages globally without the need to overrite permissions.

 ## 1. Make a note of your current globally installed packages.

+This lists all of the top level installed packages.
+You'll want to install some/all of these again once we're done.

 ```shell
 $ sudo npm list -g --depth=0
 ```

-This lists all of the top level installed packages.
-You'll want to install some/all of these again once we're done.

 ## 2. Remove Node, NMP and all top-level global packages

+Once you're ready, run this command to remove any top-level global npm packages.

 ```shell
 $ sudo npm list -g --depth=0 | awk -F ' ' '{print $2}' | awk -F '@' '{print $1}'  | sudo xargs npm remove -g
 ```